Two pathways to resolve relational inconsistencies: Results

-Note that this loss function is minimized if the representational module extracts the relevant feature and the relational module predicts the correct relation.
-However, it is also trivially minimized by $\Delta Z=\theta=0$ for all inputs.
+If $\Delta Z=\theta$, that is, if the difference between the two representations $\Delta Z$ is equal to the expected relationship $\theta$ then the loss function is minimized.
+Formulated this way, however, if $Z_{\*w}(\*{x})=0$ for all $\*{x}$ then $\Delta Z=0$ for all $\*{x}$ and $\theta=0$ will trivially minimize the loss.
 To avoid the model collapsing into this trivial solution, we defined a regularized loss function, in which $\Delta Z$ and $\theta$ are driven to reside on a ring,